wizztjh/awesome-WebVR/readme.md

 ### Books
 - [Learning Virtual Reality](http://shop.oreilly.com/product/0636920038467.do) - Developing Immersive Experiences and Applications for Desktop, Web, and Mobile By Tony Parisi

+### UI/UX
+- [UI/UX VR](https://github.com/omgmog/ui-ux-vr) - A list of resources about the UI/UX considerations for VR.

 ## License